Sliders and Movable Points

 Graph showing the use of dynamic bounds.
 Screenshot.

-You can change a static point to a movable point by clicking and long-holding the icon next to the expression list.
-A style editor will pop up with different drag options.
+You can change a static point to a movable point by long-holding on the icon in the expression line to open the option menu.
+Turn on the drag toggle to make your point movable and choose between the different drag options.

 Point menu screen.
 Shows how to make a point movable.
 Screenshot.